Accessibility Book a Demo

 Your best candidates probably felt like you’re their new best friend throughout the recruitment process.
 It’s jarring and deflating if they sign their contract and you suddenly disappear.

 Build check-ins with new hires into your processes, so it’s not forgotten.
-It might feel like a small thing but candidates who feel deflated are less likely to become engaged employees.
+It might feel like a small thing but candidates who feel deflated are less likely to become engaged, productive, loyal employees.
+That is, quality employees.

 30. Build a strategic contractor community